riceissa/breathing/doc.md

 # The biological basis of shortness of breath

+I _could_ just tell you the exercises you need to do to fix your breathing, but personally I find it unsatisfying when people tell me to do a thing without telling me why.
+So in this section, I will give a simplified but (as far as I know) accurate biological explanation of why you have shortness of breath.
+This will help you understand _why_ you should do the particular types of exercises I recommend later on (in [Breathing exercises]).

-If you followed my advice and ruled out serious medical problems with a doctor, you may be thinking there is no biological cause of your shortness of breath, that it is just all "in your head".
+If you followed my advice and ruled out serious medical problems with a doctor, you may be thinking there is no biological cause of your shortness of breath, that it is more or less "in your head".
 Certainly this is what doctors kept telling _me_, that it was all due to anxiety or some other hard-to-verify physical cause like mast cell activation (primary care physician, two pulmonologists, allergist).

 It turns out that there is a pretty well-understood cause of air hunger!
 But to understand it, we need to have a decent understanding of the chemistry of respiration; in particular we'll need to correct some misconceptions about breathing.
 So that's what this section is about.